 - The planning and creation of new garden beds which combine plants that provide for human needs with plants that provide for the needs of other being, including annual plant combinations based on reciprocal and complimentary plant needs and gifts.

-- Caring for the new beds through the growing season.
+- Caring for the spaces through the growing season

 Emphasis will be on: